mpixelate/PythonQuizApp/README.md

 # PythonQuizApp
-PythonThis project is a Python-based quiz application developed as an assignment for university coursework.
+This project is a Python-based quiz application developed as an assignment for university coursework.
 The graphical user interface (GUI) library used for this project is Tkinter.